atsushieno/aap-juce/README.md

 Projucer is not capable of supporting arbitrary plugin format and it's quite incompete.
 Thus we make additional changes to the generated Android Gradle project.
 It is mostly taken care by `build-sample.sh` and `fixup-project.sh`.

+## difference between normal JUCE Android app and JUCE-AAP Android app

+Projucer can generate Android apps, and we basically make use of it.
+Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files.
+We (at least on our samples) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle`.
+It is mostly about AAP dependencies.

+We also don't expect that the original `.jucer` files can be simply patched by simple diff tool, so we have an enture `.jucer` file to override for each sample project.
+They resolve various relative paths to AAP includes and libs.
+Both Projucer and Android Gradle Plugin lacks sufficient support to decenrly resolve them.

 ## Generating aap_metadata.xml